abuxton/abuxton.github.io/_posts/2016-03-06-devops-weekly.md

 http://brightbox.com/devopsweekly

-You can opted in for Devops Weekly at http://devopsweekly.com
+You can opt in for Devops Weekly at [http://devopsweekly.com](http://devopsweekly.com)

 [jekyll]:    http://jekyllrb.com